 After some digging, I found that she is pictured wearing the eternity band when she returned from her suspension from Fox and after a break with Joe in San Francisco.

-The platinum band, set with thirty-five baguette-cut diamonds (one diamond missing), was sold at Julien’s for $772,500. *whistles*
+The platinum band, set with thirty-five baguette-cut diamonds (one diamond missing), was sold at Christie’s in 1999 for $772,500. *whistles*

-It is unknown where the first band is, or who it belongs to.
+It is unknown where the first wedding band is, or who it belongs to.